omniinstrument/CV_project/README.md

 <p align="center">
   <img src="assets/zed_demo.gif" width="1000" style="object-fit:fill;">
 </p>

+> [!WARNING]
+> Incase you get an error like `ros2: failed to increase socket receive buffer size to at least 33554432 bytes, current is 425984 bytes` that means you Linux kernel is not tuned for large packets.

 ### Comparing the Mesh against the Ground Truth
 We are providing the ground truth mesh, and a basic code to compute the error/metrics.
 Use that to iterate upon your solution.